camille-readbean/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a specific client in the list.
+2. User inputs the index of the client to delete.
 2. SWEE deletes the client.

     Use case ends.